Bar-Dev/tv_shack/TESTING.md

 ### Cart(cart.html)
 - Test empty cart brings you to “Cart empty” page.
 - With items in cart test cart table is displayed correctly.
-- Test “Continue to Products” button directs to Competitions page.
+- Test “Continue to Products” button directs to Products page.
 - Test “Sign in” link directs to sign in page.
 - If User is logged in, “Continue to Products” and “Checkout” options are displayed.
 - Test “Continue to Products” button directs to Products page.